-During 2023 and 2022 the Group has recognised changes in the carrying amounts of put option liabilities of GEL 245 thousand and GEL 298, respectively, directly in equity.
+During 2023 the Group has recognised changes in the carrying amounts of put option liabilities of GEL 245 thousand, directly in equity.
 The changes are mainly attributable to unwinding of discount, change in expected cash flows and foreign currency fluctuations, as the exercise price of the option is denominated in USD.